 Silk Road travel

-In Uzbekistan, I decided to visit the main cities located on the ancient Silk Road route.
+During my Uzbekistan itinerary, I decided to visit the main cities located on the ancient Silk Road route.
 This is the country that is famous for the places that must be put on the silk road itinerary.

 I am not the biggest fan of the cities – I prefer outdoor adventure and off the beaten path travel.
 Luckily, the silk road cities in Uzbekistan, that I visited were really interesting.
 Even though they were sometimes crowded, it was mainly with local tourists from the region.
 This added to the fascinating and colorful vibe of those places.
 In Uzbekistan, I mainly used trains as transport and shared local taxis.
 I was travelling as a solo female in Uzbekistan.